SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

     summary.
 But everything looks good on the surface.)
 - _Results:_
   - 3x more adverse events in the ivermectin arm, the most common being severe diarrhea.
-    (Bonus points for the diarrhea cartoon.)
+    (Bonus points for the diarrhea cartoon on the center right.)
   - No difference in progression to severe disease (21.2% on ivm, 17.3% on SoC).
 That gives a risk ratio of 1.29 _against_ ivermectin.
 But the 95% confidence interval on the risk ratio is 0.82 &ndash; 2.02: since that interval includes 1 (i.e., the same